-I was practically born with a book in my hands.
-An avid reader my entire life, I read about 70-80 books a year.
+I've been an avid reader my entire life.
+I read about 70-80 books a year.
 Yep, bona fide book nerd!
 I mainly read fiction, mysteries, fantasy, and some sci-fi.
-My favorite book of all time is Harriet the Spy by Louise Fitzhugh - read it as a kid and probably 100 times since then.
-I walked into a library around age 5 and thought I had found heaven, which explains why I am happy as a clam being a public librarian today!
-My favorite conversation starter: "Read any good books lately?"
+My favorite book of all time is Harriet the Spy by Louise Fitzhugh.
+I walked into a library around age 5 and thought I had found heaven.
+My favorite conversation starter is, "Read any good books lately?"

 This was a slow starter but glad I stuck with it.
 The ending is whiz bang!!!
 Love Havers - has to be one of my favorite characters ever.
 If you like E. George - stay with this one - you won't be disappointed.

 Geiger is a professional torturer.
 He has 3 rules and one of them is - he doesn't do kids.
 Then 12 yr old Ezra enters the picture.
 New twist on the thriller genre with this one.
 Reminded me of Beat the Reaper in that it was a fast read and you weren't sure where you were headed but couldn't wait to get there.

 Reads like Nickel and Dimed only following produce.
 Guess I need to start hitting the local farmers' markets more after reading this.
 Just like everything it seems - how we eat has become too mechanized and process oriented.
 Need to slow down and just eat/cook real food.

 Just finished A Land More Kind Than Home by Wiley Cash.
 Loved this book!
 I devoured it in one sitting.
 The characters reach out and grab you as you try to figure out what is going on in this small town in NC.
 Creepy pastor, snakes, family drama, this book has it all plus top notch writing.
 Definitely will be on my faves list for 2012.